bita-alexandru/GameDesign/README.md

 # Game Design - 1st Assignment

+An executable prototype can be found here: https://we.tl/t-HuFQUSeRkT

 ## Team composition

 The members of our team are: Bita Mihai-Alexandru, Nastasa Petru-Alexandru and Radeanu Dragos.